mischaaw/drone1/README.md

 You’ll see your webcam feed pop up with the live detection of your face and hands.
 Get ready for some drone action! 🛸

 5. Exit the Program 🏁
-To stop the program, simply press the ‘q’ key.
+To stop the program, simply press the 'control' + 'c' key.
 Your drone will land safely! ✨

 🤖 How It Works 💡